 Products Information Disclosure and LabelingCompliance with Laws and Internal Rules Relating to Product Information Disclosure

-Review of the Quality Assurance SystemOver 70% of Business Sites Have Transitioned to the Revised ISO 9001 Standard Completed at All business Sites
+Review of the Quality Management SystemsCertification Migration to the Revised ISO 9001 Standard Completed at All business Sites

-During fiscal year 2015, ISO 9001 underwent a full-scale revision, and in response, each Company and each group company has been revising its quality management systems (QMSs) since fiscal year 2016.
-As of the end of fiscal year 2017, over 70% of total business sites had migrated their quality management systems to the revised ISO 9001 standard.
+During fiscal 2015, ISO 9001 underwent a full-scale revision, and in response, each company and each Group company revised its quality management systems (QMSs) starting in fiscal year 2016 in turn.
+As a result, all business sites had completed migrating their certification by the migration deadline of September 2018.

 Design and Development SeminarsDevelopment Risk Prevention Seminar and DR* Reviewer Training Seminar

-Continuing from fiscal 2013, we held the Development Risk Prevention Seminar aimed at acquiring effective prevention methods as well as the DR Reviewer Training Seminar to improve the skills of people who conduct DRs.
+Continuing from fiscal 2013, we held the Development Risk Prevention Seminar aimed at acquiring effective, efficient prevention methods as well as the DR Reviewer Training Seminar to improve the skills of people who conduct DRs.
 Both seminars are based on the topic of preventing quality problems before they arise.

-In fiscal 2017, we held meetings to consider specific examples where risks were prevented before they occurred at four locations: the Tsukuba Site of the Housing Company; the Minakuchi Plant of the High Performance Plastics Company, the Ritto Plant and the Gunma Plant of the Urban Infrastructure & Environmental Products Company.
+In fiscal 2018, we held case study meetings for ongoing development themes with the Musashi Plant of the High Performance Plastics Company and the Nara Plant of the Urban Infrastructure & Environmental Products Company.
 We reconfirmed the importance of predicting and identifying risks to quality by focusing on points of change with existing products.
-We plan to hold these seminars again in fiscal 2018.
+We plan to hold these seminars again in fiscal 2019.